0xvishal/tendermint/README.md

 	3. 1 ELB for golang app
 	4. 3 golang EC2 Instances in private subnets with identical AZ
 	5. 1 Ansible server in private subnet
+	6. 1 EC2 instance in public subnet to access all resources in private subnets

 #### Ansible
 	1. All prerequisite setup by Terraform